The Nasty Name Says It All

 At the end of the first scene, Goneril and Regan aren't just cackling over how they're going to deal with their father; they're both legitimately worried about the King's irrational behavior.

 After Lear comes to live with Goneril, you could say that her complaints are totally justified.
-Think of Lear's knights as out of control party boys – breaking furniture and harassing Goneril's female servants.
+Think of Lear's knights as out of control party boys—breaking furniture and harassing Goneril's female servants.
 When Lear flips out at her for criticizing his entourage, it looks like he's the one being unreasonable, not Goneril.
 He prays to the gods that she won't be able to have children.
+Hey, that's just mean.

 The next scene (Act 2, Scene 2) is the turning point.
 Regan and Goneril are ruthless in their attempt to get rid of their father's knights.
 They're trying to make him weak in comparison to them.
 Once they lock him out of the castle and hope that he, too, gets hit in the face by lightning, we're able to shift them into the category of cruelty.
 After that, there's cheating on her husband, plotting to murder her husband, and killing her sister.
 So there's a strange sense of justice in her suicide.